Buying The Right Used Boat

 TIP #7: The BoatUS surveyor referral list is online at www.BoatUS.com/insurance/survey.asp

 Also, have an independent marine mechanic inspect the engines.
 Most marine surveyors do not perform this service.
 Ask the surveyor for referrals.

-TIP #8 A survey is a great way to become familiar with the boat that he or she is buying, so plan on being present during the inspection.
+TIP #8 A survey is a great way to become familiar with the boat that you are buying, so plan on being present during the inspection.
 Follow up the survey with a sea trial.
 You wouldn't buy a car before you test-drive it, so don't buy a boat without taking it out on the water and putting it through its paces.
-See how it performs.
+See how it performs in varying conditions.
 See if all the gauges and electrical equipment work properly.
 Things might show up during the sea trial that wouldn't be apparent while the boat was on land or at the dock.

 TIP #9: Consider asking the surveyor to attend the sea trail.
 A boat in motion is a lot different than one at its mooring.